SanjoSolutions/DisenchantTracker/README.md

-# Disenchant Tracker
+# Tracker

-An add-on which tracks what came out from disenchants.
+An add-on which tracks what came out from mining, herbalism and disenchants.